Name: John Cooley

 According to historian Richard Hofstadter, more than half of the

-It might seem odd that convicts would be in His Majesty's service but in the
+with work).5 It might seem odd that so-called criminals would be

-servitude was scarce, southern men of some wealth and standing could send
+some wealth and standing could send their servants in place of

-reimbursed by the crown.
-If John was a servant, who might have hired him
+If John was a servant, who might have hired him out?
+Can clues be found in

 Captain Robert Spotswood was the son of one-time Virginia governor, Alexander